Craig Wedren: Career

 While continuing to grow creatively and commercially as a composer, Wedren has also developed a career as a solo artist.
 In 2005 he released his first solo album Lapland on the Team Love label, after which he toured supporting Foo Fighters, and Greg Dulli of Afghan Whigs.
 In September 2011, Wedren released Wand.
 To accompany the release of Wand, Wedren toured the United States with Chris Cornell, and he worked with director Tim Nackashi to create a series of 360-degree interactive videos.

 In 2012, Wedren re-released recordings by his band BABY.
 The release included previously unreleased demos, and mixes, as well as a mixed tape which includes covers, and other unreleased material.

 Wedren has also contributed vocals to the musical act Tweaker with Chris Vrenna, formerly of Nine Inch Nails, The Verve Pipe's self-titled album, the musical act Cex, The Dead Science's album Villainaire and Someone To Run Away From with Pocket, Jherek Bischoff, and a Fleetwood Mac cover with St. Vincent on Fleetwood Mac Tribute record Just Tell Me That You Want Me.

 Wedren wrote the theme for and was a regular extra on MTV's The State and was close friends with many members of the show.
 Wedren also played a part in 2009's I Love You, Man as a member of the wedding band, as well a role in David Wain's 2012 film Wanderlust.
+He is a regular player with Wain's cover band the Middle Aged Dad Jam Band.

 Wedren also wrote and performed the title track for the movie Balls of Fury.
 Additionally, he wrote the song "Bondage" for the movie soundtrack.

 In 2021, Wedren and Anna Waronker collaborated on the soundtrack to Showtime's Yellowjackets.
 The original theme song No Return, for the opening credits, was composed by the duo, alongside the score for the show.
 They also collaborated on the soundtrack for Hulu's Shrill in 2019.

 Personal life

 Wedren was diagnosed with Hodgkin's Lymphoma in 1995.
 He successfully fought the disease and, after several years of treatments, remains in remission.
-He has been married to Meggan Lennon since 2006 and they share a son.
+Since 2006, he has been married to Meggan Lennon, the sister of his The State collaborator Thomas Lennon.
+They share a son.